-Selected candidates will be invited to interview with a selection panel.
+Selected candidates will be invited to interview with a selection panel during the week of January 20, 2020.
 You must submit to a complete background check.

 Applicants will be required to undergo a medical examination, drug screening, polygraph examination and psychological screening.
 All screenings can be scheduled separately.